KimyoonJIn/designPattern/README.md

 # designPattern
 Studying the design pattern of Java while watching the lecture named [자바 디자인 패턴 이해](https://www.youtube.com/watch?v=UEjsbd3IZvA&list=PLsoscMhnRc7pPsRHmgN4M8tqUdWZzkpxY).
+The lecture of codes are here, and the summaries are posted on my blog.

 ## Overview
 1. Strategy Pattern